-As mentioned in the prior biannual evaluation progress report due March 1, 2023, the project team has not made any changes to the study's research questions, although the project team notes challenges with meeting the study's overall enrollment goals.
-Specifically, while two training providers that participated in the project have completed study enrollment, two other training providers (the College of Staten Island and Hudson Valley Community College, as noted above) have ceased to participate in the project, representing a reduction in more than 100 potential study participants in the program group.
-The one training provider still actively conducting training is early in its project, with a low first cohort enrollment figure; however, the training provider is using insights from this initial effort to strengthen enrollment to ensure successful future cohorts.
+As mentioned in the prior biannual evaluation progress report due on September 1, 2023, the project team has not made any changes to the study's research questions, although the project team notes challenges with meeting the study's overall enrollment goals.
+The College of Staten Island and Hudson Valley Community College's exit from the project represents a reduction in more than 100 potential study participants in the program group.
+Additionally, one remaining training provider, in particular, is experiencing under-enrollment relative to its target.